-To sum up, the subject-matter of the appellant's writ application to the Court of Appeal was mainly, if not entirely, in respect of the alleged acts (and omissions) of officers of the Commissioner of Elections, and not in relation to decisions, directions, acts, orders or rulings of the Commissioner of Elections, He did not allege any exercise (by those officers or by the Commissioner of Elections) of the powers of the Election Commission.
-Those acts could not have been regarded ex facie as an exercise of the powers of the Commissioner of Elections and/or of the Election Commission..."
+To sum up, the subject-matter of the appellant's writ application to the Court of Appeal was mainly, if not entirely, in respect of the alleged acts (and omissions) of officers of the Commissioner of Elections, and not in relation to decisions, directions, acts, orders or rulings of the Commissioner of Elections, He did not allege any exercise (by those officers or by the Commissioner of Elections) of the powers of the Election Commissioner of Elections and/or of the Election Commission..."

 - 28. As it is amply clear from the above judgment, acts of the Commissioner of Elections himself-let alone that of his subordinate officers-are not always referable to the Commission itself. - 29.
-Where the Commissioner or any other officer (such as Returning Officers) exercises powers vested by law in such office they hold, writ jurisdiction in respect of such acts remain with the Court of Appeal, unaffected by the provisions of Article 104H of the
+Where the Commissioner or any other officer (such as Returning Officers) exercises powers vested by law in such office they hold, writ jurisdiction in respect of such acts remain with the Court of Appeal, unaffected by the provisions of Article 104H of the Constitution.
+We see no reason to deviate from this five-judge bench decision of this Court.

-9 [2004] 1 Sri L.R.
+&lt;sup>9 [2004] 1 Sri L.R.
 17, at 26-29 (Emphasis added)